+Any planning application should be accompanied by a heritage statement that sets out the heritage significance of the site, how that has influenced the proposals and the measures undertaken or proposed to avoid or mitigate any harm to that significance.

 Archaeology

 A substantial amount of made ground exists across the site comprised of medieval rubbish dumping as the site was not under occupation before the 19th century.
 In archaeological terms the site possesses only low potential for containing remains of local or regional significance.
 For the prehistoric period low general activity is shown for the area whilst for the Roman, Saxon and Medieval periods the potential for remains is also low.
 There is some possibility of remains from the post-medieval period in the form of remains of buildings that originally stood as part of the canal wharf.
-There is however a high potential for palaeo-environmental remains.
+There is however a high potential for palaeo-environmental remains so an archaeological assessment is likely to be required to be submitted with the planning application.
 Conditions requiring an archaeological field evaluation, method statement for the design of foundations and other ground works, and archaeological recording action are therefore likely to be imposed on any permission granted.

 Flooding

 The majority of the site is within Flood Zone 3a with part of the northern area within Flood Zone 3b.
 During the production of the Sites and Housing Plan, the Inspector was satisfied with the evidence provided by in respect of the Sequential and Exceptions Tests and subsequently allocated the site for development.
 Policy SP7 requires a site-specific flood risk assessment (FRA) and that development should incorporate any necessary mitigation measures.
+Any site specific Flood Risk Assessment will need to ensure that the development is safe, does not increase risk elsewhere and that safe access and egress arrangements can be implemented.

 As evidence base for the Sites and Housing Plan, a Level 2 Strategic Flood Risk Assessment (L2SFRA) was completed in respect of this site which concluded that Part C of the flood risk exception test would be passed based on the current information but that further technical assessment is required.
 Applicants will be expected to carry out the technical assessment to confirm whether Part C of the Exception Test could be passed.

 The Environment Agency are currently undertaking a detailed hydraulic modelling (1D/2D modelling) exercise of the major Oxford watercourses.
-This work is expected to be completed in Summer 2013.
+This work is expected to be completed in late 2013.
 It is not clear at this stage whether there will be any change to the Flood Zone classification at this location.
-The outputs of this model could be used to assess flood risk which may allow the recommendations of the L2SFRA to be met.
+The outputs of this model should be used to assess flood risk which may allow the recommendations of the L2SFRA to be met.

 Surface water runoff should be managed on the site through the use of Sustainable Urban Drainage Systems, attenuating runoff to greenfield runoff rates if possible but at least 30% less than existing runoff in accordance with recommendations for Critical Drainage Areas.